Luiserebii/gitid/README.md

 ## Building

+### Make

-Building is very simple, simply run `make`, and it'll produce an executable `gitid`.
-Alternatively, one can build with the Autotools files provided:
+Building with make is very simple, simply run `make`, and it'll produce an executable `gitid`.

+### Autotools

+Alternatively, one can build with Autotools provided:
 ```
 make autogen
 mkdir build && cd build